 Accessorizing ideas can come from many different avenues.
 Accessorizing a room is the last decorating layer for a room.
 It is the jewelry of the outfit so to speak.
 Done correctly, and you have the "wow factor".

-Accessorizing ideas are fun to look for, whether it is in magazines, home and garden television shows, or my favorite; Pinterest.
+One of my favorite places to look for inspiration is on Pinterest.
 I'm constantly watching how other people accessorize their rooms.

 It has been my experience that most people make three common mistakes: